-5.3 Role of the Group Chief Executive ("GCE")
+5.3 Role of the Chief Executive ("CE")

-The Board should appoint the GCE, who shall be accountable and report to the Board.
-The GCE duties and responsibilities, as delegated to him/her in the DoA and Group Governance Framework, include but are not limited to, the following:
+The Board should appoint the CE, who shall be accountable and report to the Board.
+The CE duties and responsibilities, as delegated to him/her in the DoA and Governance Framework, include but are not limited to, the following:

-- developing the Group's strategy for consideration and approval by the Board; • - serving as the chief link between management and the Board by leading the implementation . and execution of approved strategy, policy and operational planning; - setting the tone in providing ethical leadership and creating an ethical environment; - recommending or appointing the executive team and ensuring proper succession planning and performance appraisals; - developing and recommending to the Board annual business plans and budgets that support • the Group's long-term strategy; - being accountable and reporting to the Board on the performance of the Group and its • conformance with compliance imperatives; - establishing an organisational structure for the Group which is necessary to enable the execution of its strategic planning; - ensuring that the assets of the Group are adequately maintained and protected; • - ensuring that the Group complies with all relevant laws and corporate governance principles; • and - ensuring that the Group applies all recommended best practices and, if not, that the failure to do so is justifiably explained.
+- developing the Company's strategy for consideration and approval by the Board; - serving as the chief link between management and the Board by leading the implementation and execution of approved strategy, policy and operational planning; - setting the tone in providing ethical leadership and creating an ethical environment; - appointing, promoting and/or dismissing members of the Executive team after consultation with the Chairman and ensuring proper succession planning and performance appraisals; - developing and recommending to the Board annual business plans and budgets that support the Company's long-term strategy; - being accountable and reporting to the Board on the performance of the Company and its conformance with compliance imperatives; - establishing an organisational structure for the Company which is necessary to enable the execution of its strategic planning; - ensuring that the assets of the Company are adequately maintained and protected; - ensuring that the Company complies with all relevant laws and corporate governance principles; and - ensuring that the Company applies all recommended best practices and, if not, that the failure to do so is justifiably explained.

-5.4 Role of the Group Company Secretary
+5.4 Role of the Company Secretary